NavyaG-lab/Tech-writer/airflow.md

 All upstream dependencies to `dagao` are built off their `master` branches, except for `itaipu`, which uses the `release` branch.

 When a DAG is deployed while another is running, airflow will use the current state of the running DAG on the new DAG.
 Every new task will use the service versions provided by the newly deployed DAG.

+##### Some dangerous `itaipu` changes to deploy while the DAG is running include:
+ - Adding new datasets `itaipu` after the transaction that has already started.
+You can't register or remove datasets from a transaction that has already been started
+ - A change that affects multiple datasets where half the datasets affected have already been committed in the transaction.
+This can lead to data being in an inconsistent state.
+In this case you should retract all datasets and rerun them with the new changes.
+ - A change to core `itaipu` processes or cross-service communication logic that might require coordinated deploys with other code.

 ### Updating Airflow